thisisevilevil/evilevil365/_posts/2024-04-13-ManageBIOSSettings-Dell.md

 3. Configuration file for BIOS settings: This requires the .cctk file we previously crafted.

-> **_Currently it's not suported to have multiple BIOS Configuration profiles that sets different BIOS settings, targetted to the same device.
+> **_Currently it's not supported to have multiple BIOS Configuration profiles that sets different BIOS settings, targeted to the same device.
 You need to consolidate your settings into 1 profile.
 Also older models might support different BIOS settings compared to newer ones, so be sure to test things out before deploying broadly._**

 ![DellBIOS](/assets/images/2024-04-13-Randomize-BIOSPasswords-Dell/CreateConfigurationProfile-1.png?raw=true "BIOS Configuration Intune")
 ![DellBIOS](/assets/images/2024-04-13-Randomize-BIOSPasswords-Dell/CreateConfigurationProfile-2.png?raw=true "BIOS Configuration Intune")